18F/charlie/README.md

 you can send yourself a direct message that just says `ergs` and Slackbot will respond with that information!

+##### Evermarch

+Ever wondered what day of March 2020, we're currently on?
+Charlie can tell you.
+Just say `evermarch` in any channel where Charlie is, and it'll let you know.

 ##### Facts

 Charlie knows **_so many_** facts.
 Dog facts, cat facts, giraffe facts, dolphin